Oreste Benzi

-Oreste Benzi (7 September 1925 - 2 November 2007) was an Italian Catholic priest and the founder of the "Associazione Comunità Papa Giovanni XXIII".
+Oreste Benzi (7 September 1925 - 2 November 2007) was an Italian Catholic priest and founder of the Pope John XXIII Community Association.
 Benzi championed the rights of the individual and founded his association to aid teenagers in their lives and their path to Jesus Christ while also striving to evangelize to those including the destitute.

-The cause for sainthood commenced in 2014 under Pope Francis and he is titled as a Servant of God.
+The beatification process commenced in 2014 under Pope Francis.
+Benzi is titled as a Servant of God.

 Life

-Oreste Benzi was born in San Clemente on 7 September 1925 as the seventh of nine children to the poor Achille Benzi and Rosa Silvagni - it was she who instilled a sense of great piousness in her children.
+Oreste Benzi was born in San Clemente on 7 September 1925 as the seventh of nine children to the poor Achille Benzi and Rosa Silvagni.
+Rosa instilled a sense of great piousness in her children.

 Benzi had to repeat his first grade at school due to contracting the measles and being ill all winter which prevented him from attending school.
-His second grade teacher Olga Baldani spoke of a priest and of a scientist and explorer in a tale meant to challenge the students as to what would seem the better profession.
+His second-grade teacher Olga Baldani spoke of a priest and of a scientist and explorer in a tale meant to challenge the students as to what would seem the better profession.
 This had a profound impact on Benzi who returned home and told his mother that he wanted to become a priest.

-He commenced his studies for the priesthood in 1937 first at Urbino for a brief period of time and then at Rimini.
+Benzi commenced his studies for the priesthood in 1937 first at Urbino for a brief period of time and then at Rimini.
 He transferred his studies to Bologna due to Allied bombings during World War II around Rimini.
-Benzi received his ordination to the priesthood on 29 June 1949 from the Bishop of Rimini Luigi Santa.
+Benzi was ordained to the priesthood on 29 June 1949 by Luigi Santa, Bishop of Rimini.
 He was appointed as the chaplain for the parish of San Nicolò in Rimini on 5 July 1949 and in October 1950 was made a teacher of seminarians and later the vice-assistant for Catholic Youth; he became the assistant in 1952.
-Benzi was later made - in 1953 - the spiritual director of students in Rimini and he later oversaw the establishment of an Alpine vacation home for teenagers in Alba di Canazei (built between 1958 and 1961) that saw him make several visits to the United States of America in order to raise funds.
+In 1953, Benzi became the spiritual director of students in Rimini.
+He later oversaw the establishment of an Alpine vacation home for teenagers in Alba di Canazei (built between 1958 and 1961) that saw him make several visits to the United States of America in order to raise funds.